 Finally, it is possible to try a teen as an adult in Utah if the teen is between 14 and 18 years of age and is accused of committing a crime that would be a felony if it were committed by an adult.

-Like the serious youth offender process, the case is sent to juvenile court and the prosecutor must show probable cause that the teen committed the crime.
+Like the serious youth offender process, the case is sent to juvenile justice and the prosecutor must show probable cause that the teen committed the crime.
 In addition, the prosecutor must show that it would be contrary to the interests of the child or society for the juvenile court to try the teen.
 If the judge finds in favor of the prosecution, the case is transferred to district court and the teen is tried as an adult.

-Understanding the juvenile process in Utah is important for any juvenile and his or her parent or guardian.
+Understanding the juvenile justices in Utah is important for any juvenile and his or her parent or guardian.
 There is a lot at stake.
 A teen could face a whole host of repercussions-both short term and long term-if tried as an adult.